followmyutopia/devextreme-documentation/api-reference/_hidden/GridBaseColumn/validationRules.md

 ---
 ---
 ##### shortDescription
-Specifies [validation rules](/api-reference/10%20UI%20Widgets/dxValidator/8%20Validation%20Rules/Validation%20Rules.md '/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/') to be checked on updating cell values.
+Specifies [validation rules](/api-reference/10%20UI%20Widgets/dxValidator/8%20Validation%20Rules/Validation%20Rules.md '/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/') to be checked when cell values are updated.

 ---
+[note]You can use the **AsyncRule** only in the Form and Popup [editing modes]({basewidgetpath}/Configuration/editing/#mode).
+Other modes do not support async validation.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/DataGrid/DataValidation/"
 }